French Almond Cake (Amandier)

 You will find the exact quantities in the recipe card.

-ALMONDS: Pour in the almond powder.
+- Stir in the almond flour.

 Géraldine’s tips